Contact structures on Lie algebroids: Contact structures on Lie algebroids

 \section{Contact structures on Lie algebroids}

-In this section we present the basic definitions and results about contact structures on Lie algebroids in relation with similar notions from contact manifolds theory, we present some examples according to \cite{P-C-M1, P-C-M2}, we present a bijective corespondence between contact Riemannian structures and almost contact Riemannian structures on Lie algebroids, and we give some characterizations of contact Riemannian Lie algebroids.
+In this section we give the basic definitions and results about contact structures on Lie algebroids in relation with similar notions from contact manifolds theory, we present some examples from \cite{P-C-M1, P-C-M2}, we present a bijective corespondence between contact Riemannian structures and almost contact Riemannian structures on Lie algebroids, and we give some characterizations of contact Riemannian Lie algebroids.
 Also, the notions of $K$-contact, Sasakian and Kenmotsu Lie algebroids are introduced and some of their properties are analyzed.